Traditional Infrastructure vs. Cloud Services

 Most Cost-Effective Option

-Cloud computing is notorious for being the most cost-effective option of the two.
+Cloud solutions are notorious for being the most cost-effective option of the two.
 Outside of not having to hire a large in-house IT team, utilizing the cloud allows for lower power expenses, lower employee costs, and unlimited storage space.

-With traditional IT infrastructure, businesses will usually have to ensure they have the physical space and finances to onboard additional employees.
-With the cloud, there is an unlimited ability for storage space and resources.
+With on-premise infrastructure, businesses will usually have to ensure they have the physical space and finances to onboard additional employees.
+With the cloud, there is an no cap on the ability for storage space and resources.

 Because information is mirrored across a variety of servers, linked together, and managed by a load balancer, If one server failed or the connection was lost somehow, no data or service would be lost.